-- OpenWhisk action 1 forwards the audio to the Bluemix Speech to Text service and waits for the response.
+- OpenWhisk action 1 forwards the audio to the IBM Cloud Speech to Text service and waits for the response.

 - The transcription is forwarded to OpenWhisk action 2.

-- OpenWhisk action 2 calls the Conversation service to analyze the user’s text input and then waits for the response.
+- OpenWhisk action 2 calls the Assistant service to analyze the user’s text input and then waits for the response.

-- The Conversation service result is forwarded to the final OpenWhisk action.
+- The Assistant service result is forwarded to the final OpenWhisk action.